The Fairness Opinion Letter and Proxy / Prospectus Disclosure

 Exam Tip: Gotchas

-- The letter is addressed to the board or special committee, not to the public shareholders.
-The public shareholders see the opinion through the proxy / prospectus, not directly.
+• The letter is addressed to the board or special committee.
+Public shareholders most often see the opinion through the proxy / prospectus, but the rule's trigger covers the opinion being provided or described to them directly as well, not only through a filing.

 When the deal involves a public-company shareholder vote, the transaction document sent to shareholders (proxy statement, prospectus on the merger registration statement, or tender-offer document) must describe the fairness opinion.
 The disclosure obligation runs through SEC rules, not the FINRA fairness opinion rule.